Diverse group of students in black T-shirts singing in windowed room

 Music for Non-Majors: How to Get Involved in Music in College

 Interested in music but not in majoring in it?
-There are a ton of opportunities to get involved musically on campus, from joining ensembles to taking gen ed classes.
+There are many opportunities to get involved on campus, from joining ensembles to taking gen ed classes.

-Many students choose to participate in music during middle and high school and then tend to drop out during college, citing concerns such as “being too busy” or wanting to focus on their “real major.”
-However, this is often a poor decision, as music (and other extracurriculars!) can be a big part of your college experience.
+Many students choose to participate in music during high school and then tend to drop out during college, citing concerns such as “being too busy” or wanting to focus on their major and corresponding opportunities.
+But music and other creative extracurriculars can be a big part of your college experience.

 It’s a common misconception that college is all about academics.
 That’s exactly what I thought when applying to schools, and when my parents asked me about what I wanted to get involved in on campus, I told them that I wanted to study, study, and study some more.
-But if you try to follow that lifestyle, you’ll quickly begin to burn out.
-College is the time for you to explore old and new interests outside the classroom—and music can be one of those interests!
+With that lifestyle, you’ll quickly burn out.
+College is the time for you to explore old and new interests inside and outside the classroom—and music can be one of those interests!
 Here are a few ways you can get involved in music on campus without majoring in it.

 Join a music class or ensemble

 When you take a music class or join a group in college, you can often meet people you wouldn’t normally meet in your major-related classes.
 You might even meet people in the surrounding community, depending on what type of ensemble you are in.
-College music ensembles tend to understand that students have other classes and things to worry about, so there are normally only one to two rehearsals per week at night.
+College music ensembles, like marching band, tend to understand that students have other classes and things to worry about, so there are normally only one to two rehearsals per week at night.

 You might be thinking that you want to devote that time to doing homework and prepping for exams, but you need to allow yourself a break every once in a while!
 Music is a great way to let go of stress and explore your emotions with other people.
 You can ignore your other problems while you’re playing and practicing, which means music can serve as a relief from all your classwork.